 Ground rules for giving

 The tax aspects of charitable giving can be complex.
 It’s always a good idea to consult a tax professional about your giving strategy.
-That said, here are a few ground rules for charitable giving in 2020:
+That said, here are a few ground rules for charitable giving:

-Request a receipt if you make a donation of $250 or more to a single charity.
+- Request a receipt if you donate $250 or more to a single charity.
 If the donation is in cash, you'll need a receipt or supporting bank records, regardless of amount.

-There are annual limits on the deductible donation.
-Under the CARES Act, you can elect to take an increased donations deduction to certain charities, however, its only for cash donations in 2020.
+- There are annual limits on the deductible donation.
+Under the CARES Act and the Consolidated Appropriations Act, you can elect to take an increased donations deduction to certain charities, however, its only for cash donations in 2020 and 2021.
 Under this temporary rule, individuals may deduct 100% of AGI on cash donations to qualifying operating charities (donations to private foundations and donor advised funds are excluded from this rule).

-If you don’t elect to use the 100% AGI limit, your donations to qualified charities will full under the normal AGI limits.
+If you don’t elect to use the 100% AGI limit, your donations to qualified charities will fall under the normal AGI limits.
 In generally your donation deduction will be limited to 50% of your adjusted gross income (AGI) —unless you only give cash, in which case the limit increases to 60% of AGI.
 Whereas, the limit on donating appreciated assets to a qualified charities is 30% of your AGI.
-These limits are reduced for donations to certain private foundations.
+These limits are reduced for donations to certain organizations, such as private foundations.

 Tax treatments by type of gift

-The tax advantages of a charitable contribution generally depend on three factors: the recipient (only donations to qualified charities are deductible), how you structure the gift and the type of asset you choose to give.
-Different types of charitable donations—cash, stock or personal property—offer different tax advantages and drawbacks:
+The tax advantages of a charitable contribution generally depend on three factors: the recipient (only donations to qualified charities are deductible), how you structure the gift, and the type of property you choose to give.
+Different types of property donations—whether its cash, business assets, or investments—offer different tax advantages and drawbacks:

 Tangible personal property